-Prior to establishing Pérez & Wilson in March of 2005, Mr. Pérez was a partner in the business litigation practice group of San Diego’s oldest and largest law firm.
+Prior to establishing PEREZ VAUGHN & FEASBY in March of 2005, Mr. Pérez was a partner in the business litigation practice group of Luce, Forward, Hamilton & Scripps, LLP.
 Mr. Pérez began his legal career at Brobeck, Phleger & Harrison LLP, where he spent five years specializing in intellectual property litigation.
 In Washington, D.C., Mr. Pérez served as former Counsel to U.S. Attorney General Janet Reno and then U.S. Deputy Attorney General Eric H. Holder, Jr. Prior to working in Washington, D.C., Mr. Pérez served as General Counsel to the U.S. Embassy in Mexico City for three years.
 He is a former Assistant United States Attorney for the Southern District of California where he conducted numerous grand jury investigations and indictments, international financial investigations, and public corruption and drug trafficking trials and appeals.

-As a native San Diegan and active member of the community, Mr. Pérez serves on numerous nonprofit boards, including the 29:11 Maternity House, MLK, Jr. All People’s Breakfast Committee, the UCSD Hispanic Scholarship Council, and Volunteers in Parole, Inc. He is also a Master in the William B. Enright Inn of Court.
+As a native San Diegan and active member of the community, Mr. Pérez serves on numerous nonprofit boards, including the 29:11 Maternity House.
+He previously served on the boards of the NCCJ, MLK, Jr. All People’s Breakfast Committee, the UCSD Hispanic Scholarship Council, and Volunteers in Parole, Inc. He is also a Master in the William B. Enright Inn of Court.
 In 2001, Mr. Pérez was appointed by the Mayor of San Diego to serve as a Commissioner on the City’s Human Relations Committee.
 Mr. Pérez has been listed on San Diego Magazine’s “50 People to Watch”, and in 2004 he was listed in San Diego Metropolitan Magazine’s “40 Under Forty” notable San Diegans.
 In 2008, Mr. Pérez was named Attorney of the Year by the San Diego La Raza Lawyer’s Association.

 Mr. Pérez also is involved in humanitarian relief efforts around the world.
 He has made numerous trips to Haiti, including efforts in Port-au-Prince, Carrefour and Gressier, Haiti.
 He has also served in areas closer to home in both Tecate, Mexico and Tijuana, Mexico.
 Finally, Mr. Pérez supports efforts in other parts of the world including a Youth Center in Apopa, El Salvador.